BirdeeHub/make_minesweeper_tutorial/app/README.md

 If you wish to make your own installer, you will still need a JDK regardless of if your game version includes compiler.

-You will also need your own JDK if you wish to include modules not included in java.base or java.desktop (you probably wont though, unless maybe you want to mess with how saving works)
+You will also need your own JDK if you wish to include modules not included in java.base or java.desktop or java.management (you probably wont though)

 -----------------------------------------------------------------------------------------------------------------------------------------